La Clinica de La Raza

 lives.
 Through its use of TTM and empathetic promotoras,

-La Clinica’s ADSM program builds on this spirit and empowers
+La Clinica’s ADSM program built on this spirit and empowered

 its patients to effectively manage their diabetes – one patient at a